Shorebird Conservation Initiative: OVERVIEW

-With your support we can do more!
-ICFC is looking at opportunities to come to the aid of the spoon-billed sandpiper, a Critically Endangered species that nests in Russia and winters along the western Pactic coast and Bay of Bengal.
+ICFC has found an effective means to come to the aid of the spoon-billed sandpiper, a Critically Endangered species that nests in Russia and winters along the western Pactic coast and Bay of Bengal.
+See our project page.

 Shorebirds have fans!